jries/fit3Dcspline/README.md

 The CPU version runs on macOS and Microsoft Windows 7 or newer, 64-bit

 # How to run
-Example code is avalible in file **example_3D_fit.m**.
-The required 3D image stacks for the demo code can be found in the folder by following [this link](https://oc.embl.de/index.php/s/SOIYyv5WTe5EbbO).
+Example code for 3D PSF calibration based on beads on coverglass is avalible in file **example_3D_fit.m**.
+Example code for depth dependent PSF calibration based on beads in gel is avalible in file **example_depth_aberration.m**.
+The required 3D image stacks for the demo code can be found in the folder by following [this link](https://oc.embl.de/index.php/s/L9nZGqFzfIIzps8).
 A full instruction guide can be found in **User_guide_Ries.pdf**.

 # Contact